AP news guide: Nov. 6 general election in Kentucky

 MAYOR'S RACES

-Kentucky's two largest cities will elect mayors Tuesday.
-In Louisville, Democratic incumbent Greg Fischer faces Republican Metro Councilwoman Angela Leet.
-In Lexington , former Vice Mayor Linda Gorton faces former Lexington Police Chief Ronnie Bastin in a nonpartisan race.
-They want to replace outgoing Mayor Jim Gray, who has endorsed Gorton.
+Kentucky's two largest cities elected mayors on Tuesday.
+In Louisville, Democrat Greg Fischer won a third term over Republican Angela Leet.
+In Lexington, former Vice Mayor Linda Gorton defeated former Police Chief Ronnie Bastin in a nonpartisan race.

 For AP's complete coverage of the U.S. midterm elections: http://apne.ws/APPolitics